CalebConner13/Our-game/README.md

-# This README is for information about the storyline of our game
+# This README is for general information about our game